pagkly/Zed/Investopedia4/What Is a Value Chain.md

 1.  **Inbound logistics** include functions like receiving, warehousing, and managing inventory.
 2.  **Operations** include procedures for converting raw materials into a finished product.
 3.  **Outbound logistics** include activities to distribute a final product to a consumer.
-4.  **Marketing and sales** include strategies to enhance visibility and target appropriate customers—such as advertising, promotion, and pricing.
+4.  **Marketing and sales** include strategies to enhance [[Visibility|visibility]] and target appropriate customers—such as advertising, promotion, and pricing.
 5.  **Service** includes programs to maintain products and enhance the consumer experience—like customer service, maintenance, repair, refund, and exchange.

 ### Support Activities